 Procedure for student: Prior to scheduling the comprehensive examination, all doctoral students must have selected an advisory committee and have an approved graduate degree curriculum (Form GS2, Plan of Study) on file in the Office of Enrolled Student Services.

 Comprehensive examinations are scheduled individually by the departments.
 Students should consult with the graduate program coordinator and major advisor for appropriate advice on preparing for and scheduling the comprehensive examination.

 Procedure for committee: Within three weeks of the examination, the chair of the advisory committee will inform the Office of Enrolled Student Services, 104D Sikes Hall, of the result of the comprehensive exam, via Form GS5D, Results of the Doctoral Comprehensive Exam and Candidacy Form.
 A doctoral student who has failed to complete all requirements for graduation within the five year time-frame following the comprehensive examination should submit an appeal for continued enrollment to the Graduate Admissions and Continuing Enrollment Appeals Committee.
-This appeal must be submitted through the major advisor and indicate the date of the re-examination (comps), the expected time-frame for completion of the program of study, and the number of dissertation credit hours required to complete the research.
+This appeal must be submitted through the major advisor and indicate the date of the re-examination (comps), the expected time-frame for complete the research.
 The maximum time-frame allowed will be five additional years.
 A student who fails to complete the degree within this extended time will be dismissed from the Graduate School.

-Coursework, length1
+Coursework, length